 It should also be noted that the Division will not allow an employer to enter the PAID program if it is already under investigation or involved in litigation arising from past overtime and wage hour violations.
 The Division has further stated that it will not force any employee to accept a PAID settlement.

 Despite these qualifications, the PAID program does have the potential to facilitate speedy resolution of unpaid wages for many New York workers.
-If you have questions or concerns about your own employer's labor practices and need advice from a qualified New York employment law attorney, contact the Law Offices of White, Nisar & Hilferty, LLP, today.
+If you have questions or concerns about your own employer's labor practices and need advice from a qualified New York employment attorney, contact the Law Offices of Nisar Law Group, P.C., today.